 4. My Wrists, Eyes, and Spine

-I also spend 8+ hours a day in front of the computer, which can’t be avoided since I’m a writer and editor by trade.
-The idea of spending the rest of my leisure time staring at a screen makes my eyes crawl back into the depths of my skull.
-And I’m sure I’m not alone in this.
-Am I right, accountants, programmers, lawyers, IT specialists?
+I also spend 8+ hours a day in front of the computer for work, so spending the rest of my leisure time staring at a screen makes my eyes crawl back into the depths of my skull.

 5. No Hardware Upkeep